freegit9527/practice-code/README.md

 # Practice code

-some code I wrote....
-Well.
-It is not that useful
+These are codes I wrote for practice.
+It's not that useful :joy: :joy: :joy:

-`ssh-keygen -t rsa -C "youremail"`